hslmith/vpc-ta-lab-202208/README.md

 # Optional
-### If that was a breeze, lets increase the avability of our website by adding a second zone and a loab balancer.
+### If that was a breeze, lets increase the avability of our website by adding a second zone and a load balancer.

 ## Navigate to VPC
 1. Click VPC's in the menu